gleitz/howdoi/README.rst

       -a, --all             display the full text of the answer -l, --link            display only the answer link -n NUM_ANSWERS, --num-answers NUM_ANSWERS
-                            number of results to return
+                            number of answers to return

 Author
 ------